Info on Stucco and Plastering-February, 2007 - twenty-fourth issue

-In traditional stucco work, is there a distinction between control joint and expansion joint ?
+In traditional stucco work, is there a distinction between control joints and expansion joints ?

 Yes.
 Expansion joints were